Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 + To flag the apps that meet the above conditions in order to count the number of apps with price adjustment opportunities

-+ To create a new price column for the undervalued apps, assigning them their respective mean prices.
++ To create a new price column for the undervalued apps, assigning them their respective mean prices

-### Findings:
+## Findings:
 + There are 386 apps priced below the mean price of their respective groups, indicating an opportunity for price adjustments

-#### The initial mean prices for the respective groups are:
+#### The initial mean prices for the respective groups before price update are:

  + Cheap: 2.58
  + Reasonable: 9.88
  + Expensive: 31.86

-#### The new mean prices for the respective groups are:
+#### The new mean prices for the respective groups after price update are:
  + Cheap: 3.16
  + Reasonable: 11.56
  + Expensive: 34.34